yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 oc -n open-cluster-management get deploy/klusterlet --context <managed-cluster-context>
 ```

 If the Klusterlet agent instance isn't running, this is why the Klusterlet registration agent instance is not operational!
-Then get the deployment detail of the klusterlet agent to find why the instance hasn't running and return the result.
+Then get the deployment detail(like `... -oyaml`) of the klusterlet agent to find why the instance hasn't running and return the result.

 If the klusterlet agent instance(pod) exists, check the logs of the klusterlet agent.